Real Name: Unrevealed

 Group Membership: None

-temporarily Fin Fan Foom, Goom, Klagg, Orrgo, Rommbu, Tim Boo Ba, Vandoom's Monster
+temporarily Fin Fang Foom, Goom, Klagg, Orrgo, Rommbu, Tim Boo Ba, Vandoom's Monster

-formerly Absorbing Man, Black Bolt, Metal Master, Raava, the people of Earth, when he was mistaken for an attacker
+formerly Absorbing Man (Carl Creel), Black Bolt, Metal Master, Raava; the people of Earth (when mistaken for an attacker)

 formerly the jungle outside the Kawa village in Africa;

-History: (Amzing Adventures I#5 (fb) ) - As an alien ship passed through Earth's solar system, a youthful passenger accidentally pushed the lifeboat button.
-His lifepod crashed to Earth, outside the Kawa village in Africa.
-The youthful alien was thrown clear of the ship and knocked unconscious.
+(Amazing Adventures I#5/1 (fb) - BTS) - As a gigantic alien spaceship passed through Earth's solar system, a youthful passenger accidentally pushed the lifeboat button and was ejected from the vessel.
+The lifeboat crashed to Earth, outside the Kawa village in Africa; the youthful alien was thrown clear of the lifeboat and knocked unconscious.

 SECRET WARS III HAPPENED

 (Monsters Unleashed II#5 (fb) - BTS) - Kid Kaiju summoned Monsteroso to fight the Leviathon Mother.

 (Monsters Unleashed II#5) - After the Leviathon Mother was defeated by Kid Kaiju's own monsters, Monsteroso was among the last monsters to teleport back to where they came from.

 (Black Bolt I#3 (fb) - BTS) - Death's Head caught Monsteroso and delivered the creature to a prison on the far edge of the galaxy.